Electronic monitoring: Important information for employers

 - direct interference with the offender’s ability to fulfil the standard and special conditions of their sentence, particularly any programmes they may be required to attend.

-The proposed place of work will be assessed for suitability by a Probation Officer before the Court makes a decision.
+A probation officer assesses the proposed place of work for suitability before the Court makes a decision.

 The employer or their identified representative will be told about the offender/defendant’s charges.
 Charges are confidential and no other employees need to know.